Property Settlement Mediators in Omaha

 The distinction between marital and non-marital property is important because

-The most common types of property divided in a divorce proceeding are real
+The most common types of property divided in a divorce proceeding include:

-can be divided between the spouses based on the same equitable principles.
+property before it can be divided between spouses based on the same equitable

 The court distributes marital property based on a set of factors that account